How to Buy The Right Solar System for Your Home

 Collis Roofing also offers a variety of financing options from 12 months same as cash to 5.99% for 20 years from lenders who specialize in solar loans in Florida.
 Available financing options are subject to change at any time.
 Talk to your estimator for more information or our financing specialist.

-The average PV solar system will pay for itself in 8 years and the average Thermal solar system will pay for itself in 4 years.
+The average PV solar system will pay for itself in just 8 years.